jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 }
 ```

-To keep your code well-structured, it is recommended to implement complex logic at your `Store` or inherit it by
+To keep your code well-structured, it is recommended to implement complex logic in your `Store` or inherit it by
 using interfaces.
 However, the code above is a decent solution for small (convenience-)handlers.

-### Calling `map` on a `Store` with nullable Content
+### Calling `map` on a `Store` With Nullable Content

-To call `map` on a nullable `Store` only makes sense, when you have checked, that its state is not null:
+Calling `map` on a nullable `Store` only makes sense when you have checked that its state is not null:

 ```kotlin
 @Lenses